 The SSAF is set each year by the Australian Government and contributes to funding student services and amenities that enhance your experience as an RMIT student.
 You can expect to be charged the SSAF if you are studying an RMIT program in Australia and are charged a tuition fee by the University.

-You will be charged on a pro-rata basis each semester, up to an annual maximum, which is $294 in 2017.
+You will be charged on a pro-rata basis each semester, up to an annual maximum, which is $294 in 2017 and $298 in 2018.
 Eligible domestic higher education students can defer payment through SA-HELP.
 Learn more about the SSAF.

 Materials fees include fees and charges associated with field trips or goods that are used to produce items that become your physical property.
 The materials fees associated with the program or course (subject) you are studying are made available prior to your enrolment.